Quartz clock: External time signal correction

 If a quartz movement is daily "rated" by measuring its timekeeping characteristics against a radio time signal or satellite time signal, to determine how much time the movement gained or lost between time signal receptions, and adjustments are made to the circuitry to "regulate" the timekeeping, then the corrected time will be accurate within ±1 second per year.
 This is more than adequate to perform longitude determination by celestial navigation.
-These quartz movements over time become less accurate when no external time signal has been successfully received and internally processed to set or synchronize their time automatically, and without such external compensation generally fall back on autonomous time keeping.
-The United States National Institute of Standards and Technology (NIST) has published guidelines recommending that these movements keep time between synchronizations to within ±0.5 seconds to keep time correct when rounded to the nearest second.
-Some of these movements can keep time between synchronizations to within ±0.2 seconds by synchronizing more than once spread over a day.
+These quartz movements over time become less accurate when no external time signal has been successfully received and internally processed to set or synchronize their time automatically, and without such external compensation generally fall back on autonomous timekeeping.
+The United States National Institute of Standards and Technology (NIST) has published guidelines recommending that these movements keep the time between synchronizations to within ±0.5 seconds to keep time correct when rounded to the nearest second.
+Some of these movements can keep the time between synchronizations to within ±0.2 seconds by synchronizing more than once spread over a day.

 Quartz crystal aging

-Clock quartz crystals are manufactured in an ultra-clean environment, then protected by an inert ultra-high-vacuum in hermetically sealed containers.
+Clock quartz crystals are manufactured in an ultra-clean environment, then protected by an inert ultra-high vacuum in hermetically sealed containers.
 Despite these measures, the frequency of a quartz crystal can slowly change over time.
 The effect of aging is much smaller than the effect of frequency variation caused by temperature changes, however, and manufacturers can estimate its effects.
 Generally, the aging effect eventually decreases a given crystal's frequency but it can also increase a given crystal's frequency.

 Factors that can cause a small frequency drift over time are stress relief in the mounting structure, loss of hermetic seal, contamination of the crystal lattice, moisture absorption, changes in or on the quartz crystal, severe shock and vibrations effects, and exposure to very high temperatures.
 Crystal aging tends to be logarithmic, meaning the maximum rate of change of frequency occurs immediately after manufacture and decays thereafter.
 Most of the aging will occur within the first year of the crystal's service life.
 Crystals do eventually stop aging (asymptotically), but it can take many years.
 Movement manufacturers can pre-age crystals before assembling them into clock movements.
 To promote accelerated aging the crystals are exposed to high temperatures.
 If a crystal is pre-aged, the manufacturer can measure its aging rates (strictly, the coefficients in the aging formula) and have a microcontroller calculate out the corrections over time.
 The initial calibration of a movement will stay accurate longer if the crystals are pre-aged.
 The advantage would end after subsequent regulation which resets any cumulative aging error to zero.
 A reason more expensive movements tend to be more accurate is that the crystals are pre-aged longer and selected for better aging performance.
 Sometimes, pre-aged crystals are hand selected for movement performance.